-The banking system of the Central Bank of Savings Banks has been outsourced to Samlink Ltd. The Central Bank of Savings Banks purchases support services related to issuing cards and granting card credit and unsecured consumer credit mainly from Nets Oy and services related to the manufacture and delivery of cards from EVRY Card Services Oy.
+The banking system of the Central Bank of Savings Banks has been outsourced to Samlink Ltd. The Central Bank of Savings Banks purchases support services related to issuing cards and granting card credit and unsecured consumer credit mainly from Nets Denmark A/S, Filial i Finland and services related to the manufacture and delivery of cards from EVRY Card Services Oy.
 The Central Bank of Savings Banks purchases accounting services from Figure Taloushallinto Oy, whose shares are owned by the Savings Banks' Union Coop and three other banking groups in equal proportions.
 The Central Bank of Savings Banks purchases its internal audit, risk control and compliance services from the corresponding functions of the Savings Banks' Union Coop.